 Levent grew up in Istanbul, a city profoundly shaped and entwined with its waterfront, the Bosphorus.
 As a transplanted New Yorker and an avid sailor, Levent is keen to expand the prominence of the New York waterfront as well as the preservation of the maritime legacy of New York.
 He also has an appreciation for historic ships and his family restored the 1931 built, 446 foot MV SAVARONA, Mustafa Kemal Atatürk’s yacht.

 David Sharps | President, Waterfront Museum Barge

-David Sharps is the Founding President and Executive Director of The Waterfront Museum (1986-present).
+David is the Founding President and Executive Director of The Waterfront Museum (1986-present).
 After visiting waterfronts in over 40 countries he focusing as an entertainer he restored the 1914 Lehigh Valley Railroad Barge #79, now listed on the National Register of Historic Places.
 Media Spokesperson for Museum and Waterfront Issues.
 U.S. Coast Guard Attraction Vessel.
 Provided waterfront access and programming for extended stays in Red Hook, Brooklyn Bridge Park, NYC Hudson River Parks, South Street Seaport, Riverdale, Piermont, Cold Spring, Poughkeepsie, Kingston, Hudson, Waterford, NY & Hoboken, Liberty State Park, NJ.
 Secured major grants totaling over 2 million dollars to restore and program the only surviving, wooden example of the Hudson River Covered Barge.
 1998 United Nations Designation of Barge as “Regional Craft of the International Year of the Oceans.”
 Attracted a million people to hundreds of cultural programs and exhibitions produced for the general public at low cost and/or free of charge.

-Eric Wiberg is a mariner and licensed maritime lawyer from the Bahamas.
+Capt.
+Wiberg is a mariner and licensed maritime lawyer from the Bahamas.
 A nautical historian with six non-fiction books published, he studied at five universities in three countries, including at Oxford.
 He has sailed 75,000 nautical miles on over 100 vessels, mostly as a yacht captain, and commercially operated a fleet of nine tankers from Singapore.
 A citizen of Sweden and the US, he is a Marketing Manager for McAllister Transportation in New York City.
 Eric is on the board of the Steamship Historical Society of America, the Library Committee of the NY Yacht Club, and is Membership Chair for India House.